MikeZwicky/Ticket-System/README.md

 ## 2. Domain Design:

 The domain model defines the core business entities and their relationships for the ticket management system.
 Each entity plays a specific role in tracking, managing, and interacting with support tickets and users.
+The domain model is saved as "Domain model.pdf" on main.

 ### Entities